 Smart Technologies has released version 11 of its collaborative learning tool, Smart Notebook.
 The company has also released an update to Smart Response and 3D Tools for Mac OS X.

 Elmo USA has launched a new mobile document visual presenter, the MO-1, a document camera designed for instruction both on the road and in the classroom.

-Canon has launched a new high-brightness LCD projector for use in school auditoriums and other large venues.
+InFocus has recently rolled out a series of high brightness LCD installation projectors for use in auditoriums, lecture halls, and other large venues.

 Epson has debuted a new LCD-based multimedia projector for small to mid-sized classrooms that require flexibility in setup.